joseccanova/crawler-data-service/README.md

 being realistic... must use the "class" metamodel... os persistence jpa.

-by the end the name strategy that is used on the columns to generate the schema is wrong.
+by the end the name strategy that is used on the columns to generate the schema is wrong. (for the legacy keys.)